 Please contact the school office if you have not received your account activation letter

 Pupils may bring a packed lunch or have a hot school meal.
 The children will be able to sit next to their friends regardless of which type of lunch they have.

 We encourage children to eat healthily and not to have chocolate coated biscuit bars or crisps regularly in their lunch box.
-Sweets and bars of chocolate are not allowed.
-We are a ‘No Nut’ school and so Peanut butter, Nutella and cereal bars containing nuts are not permitted.
-Please be aware that food must be in suitable containers and no fizzy drinks or glass bottles are allowed.
+For this reason, sweets and bars of chocolate are not considered appropriate lunch items.
+As we have a number of children with a severe nut allergy we are a ‘No Nuts’ school, and peanut butter, Nutella, and cereal bars containing nuts are not permitted.
+Please be aware that food must be sent in suitable containers and fizzy drinks or glass bottles should not be brought in.

 Hot School Meals